UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Green cap: when sold/destroyed, reroll all targets
 - Purple cap: when sold/destroyed, transform into a random target item
 - Magic radish: when activated, transform into above item
-- gift-box: after 3 activations, transform into a rare item
+- ^Gift-box: after 3 activations, transform into a rare item
-- dollar-box: transform into a rare item that costs $1 to use
+- ^Dollar-box: transform into a rare item that costs $1 to use
-- pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use
+- ^Pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use
+- ^Boomerang: +1 points.
+Uses all activations at once.
 - Red shield: triggers pulse for all target items
 - Green shield: triggers reroll for all target items

-Shape transformer items
+Glove items: (Shape transformers)
-- item: give rook shape to above item
+- ^Quartz glove: give rook shape to above item
-- item: give king shape to above item
+- ^Ruby glove: give king shape to above item
+- ^Copper glove: give plus shape to above item
-- item: give plus shape to above item
+- ^Wooden glove: give plus shape to above item

-Swapper items:
+Card items: (Swappers)
-- Star card: shuffle shapes of target items (ONE TIME USE)
+- ^Star card: shuffle shapes of target items (ONE TIME USE)
-- Diamonds card: shuffle traits of target items (ONE TIME USE)
+- ^Diamonds card: shuffle traits of target items (ONE TIME USE)
-- Spades card: Shuffle positions of target items
+- ^Spades card: Shuffle positions of target items

-Slot generator/transformer items
+Book items: (Slot transformers) (Default shape=ABOVE)
+- Book of basics: Convert target slots into normal slots
-- item: Convert the below slot into a shop slot
+- Book of shopping: Convert target slots into shop slots
-- item: Convert the below slot into a reroll slot
+- Book of rerolling: Convert target slots into reroll slots
-- item: Convert target slots into dirt slots
+- Book of farming: Convert target slots into dirt slots
-- item: Nullifies the below slot
+- Empty book: Coverts target slots into NULL slots

 Scaling items
 - item: give +1 permanent pointsGenerated to a random target item